Mossy Oak Nature’s Menu Dog Food Review (Dry)

 star

-Each recipe includes its AAFCO nutrient profile when available… Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.
+The table below shows each recipe in this range including our rating and the AAFCO nutrient profile: Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.

-Product Rating AAFCO
+Product line Rating AAFCO

 Recipe and Label Analysis

-Mossy Oak Nature's Menu Chicken and Vegetable
+Mossy Oak Nature’s Menu Chicken and Brown Rice

 Estimated Dry Matter Nutrient Content